 What is tagging?

 Tagging the major way cadets fundraise.
 Twice a year, cadets are sent in pairs to locations around Hespeler, Galt, and Preston where we have gotten permission to do our fundraising.
 Typically, more senior cadets are paired with new cadets to help teach newer cadets how tagging works.
 Cadets stand outside these locations (such as Walmart, Shoppers Drug Mart, grocery stores, Canadian Tire, and some Tim Hortons Donuts), with a box full of bookmarks designed by a cadet.
-This year, the bookmarks have been designed by Cadet Johnny Cabardo.
 The cadets ask benefactors if they would like to support Army Cadets, and the benefactor can put money in the sealed cash box.
 Shifts are typically 3 hours long, although there are a few special shifts that are longer (at the Cambridge Market, and at the Eastbound and Westbound Onroute locations), and count as 2 (or 3) shifts.

 Tagging Shift and location information:

 Our home base for tagging is the Galt legion, Branch 121 (4 veteran’s way).
 Reminder for all cadets and parents – when you enter the Legion, you MUST remove your headdress and/or any hat you are wearing.
 Don’t call the legion, we can’t answer their phone.
 Also, don’t call the Armoury – we won’t get those messages until Monday night.

 On the tagging weekend, there will be tagging on 4 days:

 Thursday.
 Arrive at the legion at 5:30pm.
 You will be dismissed from the legion by 9:15.

 Friday.
 Arrive at the legion at 5:30pm.
 You will be dismissed from the legion by 9:15.